 This is the name that appears in the Workflow on the left side (on the node).
 If there are multiple AI Workflow Nodes in the workflow, set different step names like AI Analysis for Defects or AI Text Generation.

 Select the LLM provider to be used for the AI step.
-Available options include Claude, Gemini, and OpenAI.
+Currently available options include OpenAI, Claude, Gemini, Mistral, Grok, and Llama.

 Each provider generates slightly different responses.
 You can experiment to see which one works best for your use case.